cdot/Squirrel/DEVELOPING.md

 ## Debugging on Android

 Use remote debugging on your Android device.
 This is described in https://developers.google.com/web/tools/chrome-devtools/remote-debugging/

+## Coverage
+The `c8' coverage tool is specified as a development dependency.

+## npm-check
+Use `npm-check' to make sure npm modules are up to date.

 # Hosting Squirrel on other sites